by Jack Norris, RD

 The Adventist Health Study-2 released a report measuring the prevalence of hyperthyroidism (Tonstad, 2015).
 Compared to meat-eaters, vegans had a similar prevalence of reporting having had hyperthyroidism in the previous year, though only half the prevalence of being treated for it.

-Without supplementation or seaweed, vegans generally have a low iodine intake.
-Studies of vegans also show them to have lower UIC than omnivores and typically well below the threshold of 100 µg/l that the WHO recommends for a population.
+Studies of vegans show them to have lower UIC than omnivores and typically well below the threshold of 100 µg/l that the WHO recommends for a population.

-There are three potential problems with using UIC as a marker for the iodine status of adult vegans: 1) the WHO UIC threshold levels are likely too high for adult populations, 2) vegans may have a higher urine volume, and 3) there is a much lower number of UIC samples in studies of vegans than what is recommended.
-Taken together, UIC measurements have likely exaggerated estimates of iodine deficiency among vegans.
+There are three potential problems with using UIC as a marker for the iodine status of adult vegans: 1) the WHO UIC threshold levels are likely too high for adult populations, 2) vegans may have a higher urine volume, and 3) studies of vegan don’t have the recommended number of samples needed to determine the UIC levels of a population.
+Taken together, UIC measurements have probably exaggerated estimates of iodine deficiency among vegans.

 Direct markers of thyroid health, TSH and T4 levels, or a diagnosis of hypothyroidism or hyperthyroidism, tend to be normal in vegans, except in some cases of supplementation with seaweed or kelp supplements.